Peter-Easton/GrapheneOS-Knowledge/App Compatibilty List/README.md

 This is a very incomplete list of apps that have been tested on GrapheneOS and what results we get.
 It will be ever-expanding, so if you find a result that works or doesn't, or disagrees, please contact me and I'll try to fix it.

+## Disclaimer
+**An app appearing on any of these lists should not be construed as an endorsement or a recommendation of these apps.
+These apps are all published by third parties unrelated to GrapheneOS, and have differing practices with respect to how they behave and whether or not they are invasive.
+This list is simply an ongoing effort to enumerate which apps have been tested and found to work or found not to work on GrapheneOS.**

+**Nothing on this list should be taken as final.**

 ## Tiers

 I've separated the list into a few tiers for easy reading, and this is what they mean: